Maasai

 chosen camp that includes a total of forty-nine houses.
 The

-forty ninth house is known as Osinkira; it is
+forty ninth house is known as Osinkira, a large

-a daily basis will entertain the Oloiboni until
+basis will entertain the Oloiboni until the event

-the event is over.
-Every graduating warrior must shave his long
+is over.
+Every graduating warrior must shave his long ochre-stained

-ochre-stained hair, which is done by the warrior's mother.
-During
+hair, which is done by the warrior's mother.
+During the festival,

-the festival, warriors are prohibited to carry weapons such
+warriors are prohibited to carry weapons such as sticks, spears,

 Warriors